placideirandora/port-scanner/README.md

-# PORT-SCANNER (PYTHON)
+# PORT SCANNER (PYTHON)
-A Python console application that scans a remote host for open ports.
+A console application that scans a remote host for open ports.

 ## DISCLAIMER